jakeloggins/Clod/pi-install.md

 * From the desktop rather than the terminal window, go to Menu > Preferences > Raspberry Pi Configuration

-* uncheck "auto login as pi"
+* uncheck `Auto login: Login as user 'pi'`

-* Menu > Reboot
+* Click OK and agree to reboot

+* Login by selecting 'Other' then enter user 'root' and the password you entered earlier (default: "!ClodMQTT!")

-* Open a terminal window: Menu > Accessories > Terminal
+* Open a terminal window (Menu > Accessories > Terminal) and enter the following:

 * ``` usermod -l clod pi ```

 * ``` usermod -m -d /home/clod clod

-* From the desktop, click Menu > Logout
+* From the desktop, click Menu > Shutdown > Logout

 * Enter your new username (default: clod) and "raspberry" as the password